 In 2023 Inspiring Australia will provide STEM Hub funding through an expression of interest application.
 See below for details about how to apply.

 Expressions of Interest

-Applications received will be assessed on their merit against the criteria below, and will be eligible for a one-off $10,000.
+Applications received will be assessed on their merit against the criteria below, and will be eligible for an establishment grant.

 If you are successful in your expression of interest, the lead agency for the application will be required to sign a formal grant agreement with the Queensland Museum, who host the funding.